Dear Colleague Letters

 Note that if the last day of a submission window falls on a weekend or official federal government holiday, the deadline is always the following business day, at 5 pm local time.

-NOTE: When choosing "program announcement/solicitation/description" in preparing the cover page of your proposal in NSF Fastlane, select the correct program announcement/solicitation/description number.
+NOTE: When choosing "program announcement/solicitation/description" in preparing the cover page of your proposal in NSF FastLane, select the correct program announcement/solicitation/description number.
 For example, when submitting an unsolicited proposal to the Chemical Synthesis program, select "PD 09-6878".
 This code can be found in the program description web-page of the respective program.
 To ensure proper handling of your proposal, do not select "NSF grant proposal guide-GPG".
-For solicited proposals, select the proper solicitation number (for example, for CAREER proposals use NSF 11-690, for RUI proposals use NSF 00-144, and for GOALI proposals use NSF 12-513).
+For solicited proposals, select the proper solicitation number (for example, for CAREER proposals use NSF 15-555, for RUI proposals use NSF 14-579, for GOALI proposals use NSF 12-513 and for Computational and Data-Enabled Science and Engineering, CDS&E, use NSF PD 12-8084).

 CHE discourages the submission of more than one proposal from the same Principal Investigator during the proposal-submission window.
 Note that proposals that are a duplicate of, or substantially similar to, a proposal already under consideration by NSF from the same submitter are subject to return without review.
 This also applies to proposals that were previously reviewed and declined and have not been substantially revised as well as to duplicates of other proposals that were already awarded.